Bannockburn Pinot Noir 2017

 - Batches of Pinot Noir from our different blocks were fermented with indigenous yeast, 20% whole bunch in final blend.

-- Élevage for 15 months in primarily Troncais and Bertranges hogsheads (20% new), then racked and bottled via light filtration July 2017
+- Élevage for 12 months in primarily Troncais and Bertranges hogsheads (30% new), then racked and bottled via light filtration.

-An early budburst and consequent harvest was followed by a warm, dry season.
+A late start to the season after a second consecutive year of good winter rain.
 Lifted red fruits and savoury forest floor on the nose, bright acid and fine tannin on the palate.
 Immediately enjoyable and versatile with regard to food pairings, this wine will reward medium term ageing in cellar.

 “The palate is more of the same, clove and toast, twigs and dried but pleasantly sour fruits, quite a bit of concentration here but a suppleness and very even flow.
 I found this wine very charming, distinct in its non-fruit characters and wonderful in its volume of perfume and flavour while retaining a sense of elegance.
 A compelling drink."
 94 points